Skip to main content

 • “The story is engaging, though it is best enjoyed if the player has played the first two games.”

-• “As the story goes on, things definitely clear up, but I feel the execution was still poor as it left me confused rather than curious.”
+• “As the story goes on stuff definitely clears up so it's one of those where the more you play the more you unravel, however I feel the execution for this was still poor as it did leave me confused rather than curious.”

 • gameplay